 - The After-Hours Crisis Service aims to keep young people out of custody by providing community-based options as an alternative to being remanded in Bimberi and assists young people on justice orders to comply with the conditions of their orders. - The Restorative Justice Unit is committed to providing a culturally safe space for all participants to support and guide communication between eligible and suitable victims, offenders and their communities of care, to improve understanding and reparation for victims of crime.
-An Indigenous Guidance Partner and an Indigenous Convenor are available to support Aboriginal and Torres Strait Islander clients through the restorative justice process. - The Warrumbul Court commenced in December 2019 as a youth justice circle sentencing court that provides a culturally appropriate sentencing approach for Aboriginal and Torres Strait Islander people.
+An Indigenous Guidance Partner and an Indigenous Convenor are available to support Aboriginal and Torres Strait Islander clients through the restorative justice process. - In early 2018, the Restorative Justice Unit commenced monthly co-location within Child and Youth Protection Services, to improve access to restorative justice services.
+From 1 November 2018, the scheme expanded to include referrals for family violence and sexual offences. - The Warrumbul Court commenced in December 2019 as a youth justice circle sentencing court that provides a culturally appropriate sentencing approach for Aboriginal and Torres Strait Islander people.
 The Court provides an opportunity for the ACT Aboriginal and Torres Strait Islander community to work collaboratively with the ACT criminal justice system to address over-representation issues and offending behaviour. - Youth Alcohol and Drug Diversion Programs aim to divert young people away from the youth justice system, referring them to assessment and education programs: - The Youth Alcohol Diversion Program provides intervention and education to young people who engage in underage drinking. - The Illicit Drug Diversion Program provides intervention and education to people who engage in drug taking.